aqibos/ml-blog/README.md

 The logic layer is also written in a Node.js enviroment, specifically with **[Koa.js](http://koajs.com/#)**.
 Koa was developed by the creators of Express.js.
 Applications written with Koa can use the newer `async/await` syntax as opposed to traditional callbacks.
 Koa also uses extensive middleware (e.g., user authentication) for each request allowing for less code duplication.
 The application is a written using a dependency injection container, called **[awilix](https://github.com/jeffijoe/awilix)**.
 All dependencies are resolved, loaded, and injected in `src/lib/configureContainer.js` file.
 The application uses this container, as observed in `src/lib/createServer.js` file.
 Again, using dependency injections allows for easily swappable container, which allows for more robust testing.

-The database is a Postgres relational database.
-All queries/schemas are written using a SQL/Schema builder, by the name of [Knex.JS](http://knexjs.org/).
-Knex.js allows SQL language-independent queries and schemas to be written in javascript.
-Knex.js supports Postgres, MSSQL, MySQL, MariaDB, SQLite3, and Oracle, so switching database should be easier.

 Passwords are encrypted via [bcrypt](https://www.npmjs.com/package/bcryptjs).

 The logic layer is further abstracted into 3 layers: